MontiniCristian/chlorine/README.md

 # Chlorine

-A lightweight json api network abstraction for flutter.
+A lightweight json-api oriented network abstraction for Dart and Flutter.

-Chlorine uses async functions and give a easy way to access the result by binding responses and errors to two different closures.
+Chlorine is a shortcut for everyone who needs an easy and uniform access to network calls, especially for the ones who want to build a clear and maintenable json api access layer.

 ## Usage
 Import this package adding it [in your pubspec.yaml](https://flutter.io/docs/development/packages-and-plugins/using-packages#using-packages).